broadinstitute/warp/pipelines/broad/dna_seq/germline/single_sample/exome/ExomeGermlineSingleSample.changelog.md

 2023-08-23 (Date of Last Commit)
 * Updated VerifyBamID docker image in BamProcessing.wdl to fix security vulnerabilities, this update has no effect on this pipeline.
 * Updated the VCF validation step to only use \"--no-overlaps\" argument for reblocked vcfs
+* Added skip_reblocking as a top level input in ExomeGermlineSingleSample.
+The default is 'false'
+* Added a note to the top of ExomeGermlineSingleSample to remind users that results are reblocked by default

 # 3.1.10
 2023-03-20 (Date of Last Commit)